GoncaloABdaSilva/MastersThesis/Source Code/README.md

 The second option has the inconvenience that once a Version is created, although it can be stopped and the name can be changed, it cannot be deleted.

 ## Training Output Files and Re-training
 During training, we validate learning using metrics like F1-score and mIoU.
 In epochs where we get the best metric score, we save a copy of the model at that epoch.
-In the end we end up with four model files, with the extension ".pth.tar".
+In the end we end up with four model files, with the extension ".pth.tar" (e.g. "best_miou.pth.tar").
 A JSON file is also created (scores.json), containing metric values for every epoch as well as top metric scores.
 Once training is over, files can be downloaded.
 - In the "Run All" option, they are available in Output, on the right side of the screen.
 - In the "Save Version" option, you must go to Kaggle's homepage, select "Code", access your notebook and click on "Version n of n" ("n" being a number).
 You will get a list of all versions of that notebook, in cronological order.